The discrete flow category: structure and computation: p-categories

 A p-category can be viewed as a special case of a strict 2--category, where the 2--morphisms are partial order relations between morphisms.
 One can easily verify that this satisfies all the axioms of a strict 2--category.
 In particular, for a p-category viewed as a 2--category, there can only be zero or one 2--morphisms between two 1--morphism (either there is a partial order relation, or there is not).

-There are several ways to define the classifying space of a p-category (and more generally, a 2--category), but they are all homotopy equivalent (\cite{Bullejos}, \cite{Carrasco}).
+There are several ways to define the classifying space of a p-category (and more generally, a 2--category), but the different classifying spaces of a given p-category are all homotopy equivalent (\cite{Bullejos}, \cite{Carrasco}).
 In the rest of this section, we define the \emph{double nerve} of a p-category and let its geometric realization define the classifying space of a p-category.